I HAVE TO PROTECT MYSELF at all costs

 • ‘Abandoning’ ourselves – we ignore or eliminate so many available options that we can’t properly do self-care.
 Spiritually, we don’t take personal responsibility for our values….

-•’Abandoning’ others – we withdraw, sulk, shut down & hide behind our wall, making it almost impossible for anyone to love, help or appreciate us
+• ‘Abandoning’ others – we withdraw, sulk, shut down & hide behind our wall, making it almost impossible for anyone to love, help or appreciate us

-PHYSICAL
+⚙︎ PHYSICAL

-Safety from stability is very important to us, so all activities have to be predictable – no room for spontaneity or fun, last-minute opportunities, trying new things….
+Stability helps us feel safe, which is very important to us, so all activities have to be predictable – no room for spontaneity or fun, last-minute opportunities, trying new things….
 WE:

 • are sexually cold or just disinterested, have perfunctory or pity-sex, OR are promiscuous without deep enjoyment, don’t use protection